QuantStack/quantstack.github.io/_posts/2017-05-29-polyglot-scientific-computing-with-xtensor.md

  - a pure C++ context
  - a Julia module

-A naive approach would be to make this C++ implementation standalone, make use of it in the for the Python extension.
+A naive approach would be to make this C++ implementation standalone and use of it in the Python extension.
 The same headers would be included in the C++ module that requires it so that we can use `process` from both Python and C++.
 The issue with this approach is that the resulting C++ program would depend on numpy.
 Indeed, `process` operates on argument of type `pyarray` which is a C++ wrapper for numpy arrays.

-In a pure C++ module, we would rather make use of the `xarray` and `xtensor` container, or any other implementation the xtensor expression interface.
+In a pure C++ module, we would rather make use of the `xarray` and `xtensor` containers, or any other implementation the xtensor expression interface.
 The way to reconcile these use cases is to make use of the abstract xtensor expression type.

 ## Enforcing the usage of expressions